-We refer to the regulations Panoro Energy has issued for the Company’s primary insiders as well as all employees wishing to trade in Panoro Energy or other securities – Directives for Panoro Energy ASA on trading in the Company’s own shares and bonds.
+We refer to the regulations Panoro Energy has issued for the company’s primary insiders as well as all employees wishing to trade in Panoro Energy or other securities – Directives for Panoro Energy ASA on trading in the Company’s own shares and bonds.

-7. Communication and contact with the media
+11. Communication and Contact with the Media

-All communication from Panoro Energy shall be reliable and correct, clear and consistent, and reflect our company identity by maintaining high professional and ethical standards.
+All external communication takes place in accordance with established internal guidelines, which clearly define who is authorized to speak on behalf of Panoro.
+All communication from Panoro shall be reliable and correct, clear and consistent, and reflect our company identity by maintaining high professional and ethical standards.

-Communication with the media and the public, shareholders or financial markets shall take place in accordance with established company guidelines and routines, based on the principle of, and demand for, equal treatment of all shareholders, and satisfy the regulations and practices applicable to publicly listed companies.
+Communication with the media and the public, shareholders or financial markets shall take place in accordance with established internal guidelines and routines, based on the principle of, and demand for, equal treatment of all shareholders, and satisfy the regulations and practices applicable to publicly listed companies.

-8. Internal Control
+12. Internal Control

-- the effectiveness and efficiency of operations (which includes safeguarding assets and resources and adequate performance measurements),
+- the effectiveness and efficiency of operations (which includes safeguarding assets and resources and adequate performance measurements)

-- the timeliness and reliability of financial reporting (which includes the preparation of reliable financial statements in line with the Company’s accounting standards), and
+- the timeliness and reliability of financial reporting (which includes the preparation of reliable financial statements in line with the company’s accounting standards), and

 - compliance with applicable laws and regulations.

-This Code of Conduct essentially describes the principles for everyday life within the Panoro Energy culture.
+This Code of Conduct essentially describes the principles for everyday life within the Panoro culture.
 Thus, it reflects not only our attitudes and shared values, but our policies and procedures, as well.